 Might need to change merchant processors

-The perks of this type of funding is that you can usually get your money fast– in as little as a day or two—and it can be easy to qualify.
-You don’t need collateral and credit score requirements are usually extremely flexible as the financing company is more interested in your sales history than your credit history.
+- Quick and easy application process: The perks of this type of funding are that you can usually get your money quickly—in as little as a day or two—and it can be easy to qualify.
+Your credit history is less important than your sales history.
 If you can demonstrate that you have a certain volume in credit or debit card sales over the past year, you likely have what you need to qualify for an MCA.

-The biggest risk of an MCA is that a chunk of your future sales will go toward repaying the advance and associated costs.
-This can result in cashflow problems that can place your business deeper in debt, and force it to borrow again.
+- Potential cash flow problems: The biggest risk of an MCA is that a chunk of your future sales will go toward repaying the advance and associated costs.
+This can result in cash flow problems that can place your business deeper in debt and force it to borrow again.

-The advance will be linked to your merchant processing account so that payments come off the top of sales.
-You may be required to change merchant processors in order to qualify, and it may be difficult to leave your merchant processor until the money is paid back.
+- Might need to change merchant processors: The advance will be linked to your merchant processing account so that payments come off the top of sales.
+You may be required to change merchant processors to qualify, and it may be difficult to leave your merchant processor until the money is paid back.
 If you find yourself unhappy with your current card fees and services, you may have to wait until the money is paid in full before you switch.

 - A merchant cash advance (MCA) is a lump-sum, short-term loan to businesses.